 - workers and residents in long-term residential facilities including jails, nursing homes, care homes.

 The Mantoux tuberculin skin test involves the subdermal injection of tuberculin, a complex of purified M. tuberculosis proteins, into the skin of the forearm.
-The size of the developing skin reaction is measured in millimetres.
+The size of the developing skin reaction is measured in millimeters.
 A positive reaction indicates that a person has been infected with TB bacteria in the past.
 It cannot determine whether active infection is present.

 Similarly, interferon-gamma release assays (IGRAs) such as QuantiFERON®-TB Gold are surrogate markers of M. tuberculosis infection and indicating an immune response to M. tuberculosis, but cannot distinguish between latent infection and active tuberculosis.
 These tests are not affected by prior Bacillus Calmette–Guérin (BCG) vaccination.
 Since 2010 the IGRAs are the preferred testing method as recommended by the CDC.

 To determine whether the active disease is present, a chest radiograph and sputum for culture and acid-fast stain are needed to determine whether the person has active disease.

 Treatment and prognosis

-Multidrug-resistant TB (MDR-TB) is defined as disease caused by M. tuberculosis resistant to at least isoniazid and rifampicin.
+Multidrug-resistant TB (MDR-TB) is defined as disease caused by M. tuberculosis resistant to at least isoniazid and rifampin.
 Treatment is a challenge and involves second-line therapies for up to two years.

 Isolation of cases, improve ventilation and vaccination with BCG in endemic countries (this vaccine has good efficiency in children only).